History of November: That In-between Month

 November is the penultimate month of the year, meaning “next to the last.”
-It used to be the ninth month (Latin: novem) until the ancient Romans shoehorned in January and February.
-November enjoys the distinction of being situated between the two biggest holidays in the American calendar… at least revenue-wise.
-October has Halloween, the #1 candy revenue holiday in America, and a sucrose gathering bonanza for children nationwide.
-December features Christmas, #1 in everything else, and a favorite for those who are children-at-heart.
+It was the ninth month (Latin: novem) until the ancient Romans shoehorned in January and February.
+November enjoys the distinction of being situated between the two biggest holidays in the American calendar.
+October has Halloween, the #2 candy revenue holiday in America, and a sucrose-collecting bonanza for children nationwide.
+December features Christmas, #1 in everything, and a favorite for those who are children-at-heart.

 But November is somewhere in the middle.
-Certainly, it has Thanksgiving, no insignificant holiday, and something for which to be grateful.
-But it’s not widely observed outside the US, except for the Canadians who celebrate Jour de l’Action de grâce on the second Monday in October, or by the English who celebrate it on July 4th.
+Indeed, it has Thanksgiving, no little holiday, and something for which to be grateful.
+But it’s not widely observed outside the U.S., except for the Canadians who celebrate Jour de l’Action de grâce on the second Monday in October or by the English who celebrate it on July 4th.